This spot has been added by

 Water entrance for snorkeling Starfish Alley

 The snorkeling spot stretches along a line of white buoys, at right angles to the beach, around 150 yards east of the “Bite on the Beach” restaurant.
-At the end of the line of buoys, two marker buoys show the boat lane, so don’t stay in this area and be careful when crossing it.
+At the end of the line of buoys, two marker buoys show the boat channel, so don’t stay in this area and be careful when crossing it.

 Starfish Alley snorkeling tips and recommendations